 When we’re born, those around us do everything in their power to make sure that we get the necessary nutrients.
 The importance of eating the right foods as we age never fades.

 As different stages in our lives bring different concerns, it’s essential to adopt eating habits that will properly nourish our bodies for each stage.
 We’re constantly cautioned about our drinking and eating habits to ensure that we live a long, happy, and healthy life.

 That being said, read on to see which foods you need to consume in every decade of your life so that you can move onto the next one with ease.

 At this stage, we’re able to eat and drink as much as we like without worrying about any immediate effects.

-However, our twenties are actually the foundation on which we set our future health.
+However, our twenties are the foundation on which we set our future health.
 During our twenties, it’s imperative that we learn to adopt a healthy lifestyle.

 In regards to the prevention of future health issues, it is advisable to make calcium-intake a priority.
-As we age, our bodies find it harder to absorb calcium so it’s important to stockpile our bodies with the mineral.
+As we age, our bodies find it harder to absorb calcium so it’s important to stockpile our bodies with minerals.
 Calcium can not only prevent osteoporosis but it can also help ensure the proper functioning of our hearts and muscles.